-The 2016 ITUC Global Rights Index takes into account 141 nations and has depicted that in almost all of the regions of the world, the rights of the workers have weakened.
-The nations have been ranked on the basis of 97 internationally recognized indicators, which have been grouped into five categories.
-These are Fundamental civil liberties, the right to collective bargaining, the right to establish or join unions, the right to strike, and trade union activities.
-The countries have been ranked on a scale between 1 and 5.
-Countries which have a score of 1 are best for workers, while those with ranking of 5+ are the worst.
+The 2018 ITUC Global Rights Index considered 142 nations and noticed an increase in restriction on protests.
+The defenders of workers’ rights had to face violent attacks in various countries, which suggested the weakening of democratic rights.
+The nations are ranked based on five categories, which are: Fundamental civil liberties, the right to collective bargaining, the right to establish or join unions, the right to strike, and trade union activities.
+A scale ranging from 1 to 5 is used to rank the countries.
+Countries having a score of 1 are the best for workers, while those with ranking of 5+ are the worst.

-Countries that have reported a systematic violation of rights have been given a rating of 4.
-Some of these nations are the United States, Thailand, Romania, Poland, Nigeria, Malaysia, Kuwait, Mexico and other nations.
+Meanwhile, surprisingly even the United States reports a systematic violation of rights, as it is given rating of 4.
+Some of the other nations with similar rating are Thailand, Romania, Poland, Nigeria, Malaysia, Kuwait and Mexico.

-Countries, which have been given a rating of 3, have reported regular violation of rights.
-In these nations, organizations or governments are, on a regular basis, interfering in the collective labor rights.
-Some nations with the rating of three are Australia, United Kingdom, Sri Lanka, Argentina, Botswana, Hungary, Israel, Kazakhstan, Ethiopia and some other nations.
+Countries where rights are consistently violated are given a rating of 3.
+This happens when organizations or governments in a country interfere with the collective labor rights on a regular basis.
+Some nations with the rating of three are Australia, the United Kingdom, Sri Lanka, Argentina, Botswana, Hungary, Israel, Kazakhstan, Ethiopia and some other nations.

 Countries with a rating of 2 have reported repeated violation of rights, which means certain rights have come under repeated attacks by governments or organizations.
-Certain countries in this category are Ireland, Japan, Portugal New Zealand, Barbados, Belgium, Brazil, South Africa, Ghana etc.
+Some of the countries having this rating are Japan, New Zealand, Singapore, Switzerland and South Africa.

 Countries with a rating of 1 are the best nations for workers.
-These countries have reported irregular violations of rights, which means that though there is no absence of violations against workers but they do not take place on a regular basis.
-Moreover, workers can defend their rights with the governments or organizations in these nations.
-Of the 141 countries mentioned in the list, just 13 nations have been given the rating of 1.
-Further, barring Uruguay, which is a South American nation, the rest of the countries in this category are located in Europe.
+These are the countries where the rights of workers are not violated on a regular basis. but they do not take place.
+Even if that happens, workers can defend their rights with the governments or organizations.
+Of the 142 countries accounted in the list, only 13 nations come under this category.
+Surprisingly, apart from Uruguay, a South American nation, the rest of the countries are in Europe.
 These are Austria, Denmark, Estonia, Finland, France, Germany, Iceland, Italy, the Netherlands, Norway, Slovakia, and Sweden.

 |Central African Republic||5+|